HedvigInsurance/web/src/pages/index.en.md

   heading: >-
     Hedvig covers everything a traditional home insurance covers – even your gadgets
-pricing:
-  around_label: 'Starting at '
-  bottom_paragraph: >-
-    PS!
-These prices are estimates based on a single occupant living in a small-ish apartment.
-Get your personal price in the app.
-  heading: Don't let insurers lock you in.
-Hedvig bills monthly.
-  monthly_label: / month
-  owned_price: 129kr
-  owned_title: Owned apartment
-  rental_price: 99kr
-  rental_title: Rental apartment
 customerSources:
   headline: Already insured?
 We'll handle the switch
   paragraph: Our users come from